antholord/botpress-test/README.md

 I used ``` chokidar ``` to track file changes in the directories.
 The tool only watches for file changes in the directories currently open, so performance is great even for very large directories.

-I added a feature to add one or more folders with a button.
+I also added a feature to add one or more folders with a button.

 ## Project setup
 ```